-Cisco SD-WAN is ranked 2nd in Software Defined WAN (SD-WAN) Solutions with 36 reviews while Versa FlexVNF is ranked 5th in Software Defined WAN (SD-WAN) Solutions with 8 reviews.
-Cisco SD-WAN is rated 8.0, while Versa FlexVNF is rated 8.2.
+Cisco SD-WAN is ranked 2nd in Software Defined WAN (SD-WAN) Solutions with 38 reviews while Versa FlexVNF is ranked 4th in Software Defined WAN (SD-WAN) Solutions with 10 reviews.
+Cisco SD-WAN is rated 8.0, while Versa FlexVNF is rated 8.0.
 The top reviewer of Cisco SD-WAN writes "Stable, cutting-edge, and robust".
 On the other hand, the top reviewer of Versa FlexVNF writes "Excellent integration capabilities, good UI and offers great security features".
-Cisco SD-WAN is most compared with Fortinet FortiGate, VMware SD-WAN, Meraki SD-WAN, VMware NSX and Juniper Contrail Networking, whereas Versa FlexVNF is most compared with VMware SD-WAN, Fortinet FortiGate, Meraki SD-WAN, Zscaler SASE and Prisma SD-WAN.
+Cisco SD-WAN is most compared with Fortinet FortiGate, VMware SD-WAN, Meraki SD-WAN, VMware NSX and Citrix SD-WAN, whereas Versa FlexVNF is most compared with VMware SD-WAN, Fortinet FortiGate, Meraki SD-WAN, Zscaler SASE and Prisma Access by Palo Alto Networks.
 See our Cisco SD-WAN vs. Versa FlexVNF report.

 We monitor all Software Defined WAN (SD-WAN) Solutions reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.